jupytercon/tutorial2020/Tutorial_Speakers_Guide.md

 ## Speaker commitment:
 The speakers will be asked to deliver their prepared materials by **September 11, 2020**, for the JupyterCon team to prepare an online course using the materials, on the JupyterCon learning platform.
 The speakers will be asked to participate in “office hours” on a video conference with participants during the tutorials week (5–9 October).
-Speakers are requested to participate in the chat discussions during the tutorials week, as their time permits.
+Speakers are requested to participate in the chat discussions during the tutorials and conference weeks, as their time permits.

 ## JupyterCon commitment:
 JupyterCon and NumFOCUS volunteers and staff will build the online courses using instructor-created materials.